Pathoschild/smapi-mod-dump/source/Shoplifter/README.md

 ## Compatibilty ##

-Fully compatible with multiplayer, shoplifting data is seperate for each player.
+Fully compatible with multiplayer, shoplifting data is separate for each player.
 Should work fine with a controller, just make sure you're under the counter.

 Compatibile with shop tile framework in that altered stock will be considered when stock is generated for each shop (except for Sandy's Oasis, this causes an exception due to reflection and Harmony Patches).
 However, new shops added by the mod can't be shoplifted since even added vanilla shops are regarded as custom shops.

 ## Translation ##

 Shoplifter fully supports translation!
-Currently available in:
+In game translations currently available in:
-- Chinese, thanks to 20080618!
+- Chinese, thanks to 20080618 and XinJiDA!
 - Korean, thanks to Aromay7!
 - Italian, thanks to peanutbatteries!
 - French, thanks to Breeis!